mihaprajs/HomeLab/README.md

 It is a free resource to be used in your specific use cases.

+## Structure

+- `cheatsheets`: tips and tricks for systems in one place
+- `lxcs`: contains all configurations for my linux containers (LXCs)
+- `proxmox`: contains everything from network configurations to changes to Proxmox operating system
+- `vms`: contains all configuration files for virtual machines
+  - `docker`: subdirectory for docker container images

 ## Note

 **This is NOT a production ready Homelab!
 You should use different resources for high availability.**